Lightcurve Analysis Tool for Transiting Exoplanets

 Transit time selection

-Once you have identified the TIC ID, the observational sectors and the aperture sizes (FFI mode only), you will see a screen that has the full lighcurve as well as a zoom in of the lightcurve.
-The solid red line across the full lightcurve lets you know where on the lighcurve you are zooming in on.
+Once you have identified the TIC ID, the observational sectors and the aperture sizes (FFI mode only), you will see a screen that has the full lightcurve as well as a zoom in of the lightcurve (see figure below).
+The solid red line across the full lightcurve lets you know where on the lightcurve you are zooming in on.
 Click on the top (full) or bottom (zoomed in) plots to change the location of the zoom in until the red vertical line is centred on the mid-point of a transit-event.
-When you are happy with the location press the 'Add Time' button below the plots in order to record this time (in TBJD) .
+When you are happy with the location press the 'Add Time' button below the plots in order to record this time (in TBJD).
 You can delete wrongly entered times with the 'Delete time'.
 The saved times will be shown on the screen.
-The position of the red line can also be changed by dragging the teal coloured 'Transit' slider with your mouse.
+The position of the red line can also be changed by clicking on the top ot bottom lightcurve.
 The y-scale of the plots can be changed with the grey coloured slider.

-Additional options are displayed to the left of the plots.
+Additional options are displayed to the left of the plot.

 - change the binning of the top plot (only available in the normal and not FFI mode)

-- Simple: only run the most basica diagnostic tests (not suing TPF).
+- Simple: only run the most basic diagnostic tests (not using TPFs).
 This is for a very quick analysis.

 - North: Align all the images due North (this slows down the code).